Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Rams stats and trends

-- In Los Angeles' 17 games this season, it has eight wins against the spread.

-- This season, the Rams won ATS in their only game as an underdog of 3 points or more.

-- Los Angeles' games this season have hit the over on nine of 17 set point totals (52.9%).
+- Los Angeles' games this season have eclipsed the over/under nine times in 17 opportunities (52.9%).

 - Los Angeles is 7-5 against the spread and 10-2 overall when the team records more than 20.8 points.